mozilla/chronicle/README.md

 3. Copy `config/local.json.example` to `config/local.json`, and put your local info in there.
 4. Run `./bin/create_db.sh` to create the database
   - this script currently hard-codes the db user, password, and dbname to 'chronicle' (issue #112)
-5. Run `./bin/migrate.js` to run all the migrations that create the database tables and indexes
+5. Run `./bin/migrate.js` to run all the migrations that create the database tables and indexes.
+(This script also reindexes elasticsearch, but on the first pass, you don't have data in postgres to copy over.)
 6. Run `./bin/create_test_data.js` to create a test user and test data
   - the test user is defined in the config file
   - the test data is a set of visits created using the URLs in `config/test-urls.js`.
 Over time we'll experiment with different test data sets, might wind up with a test-urls directory instead.